danoleg/ice-level/README.md

 ## About application
-This application shows the level of change in world ice over the past years
+This application shows the level of change in arctic sea ice volume over the past years

 This application uses nativeAPI to work with IRIS.
 ## How to use it